martinring/thesis/src/1-Introduction.md

   Mar.
 2020, pp. 873–878

-  *My contribution: [I was solely responsible for the entire implementation, taking the lead in ensuring its accuracy and relevance to our study.
-In the writing phase, I collaborated closely with my co-authors, contributing to all aspects of the paper.
+  *My contribution: [I was solely responsible for the entire implementation, ensuring its accuracy and relevance to our study.
+In the writing phase, I collaborated closely with my co-authors, contributing to all sections of the paper.
 Additionally, I took the lead in designing and executing the evaluation, ensuring our findings were both robust and insightful.]{.added}*
 {.refs}